Late night TV show deemed biased

 SRF, a sister unit of swissinfo.ch, argued it was admissible for a satirical show to be one-sided.

-Michel Deville is the author of a popular satirical video on US President Donald Trumpexternal link, based on a Dutch TV programme.
+Michel Deville is the author of a popular satirical video on US President Donald Trump, based on a Dutch TV programme.

 swissinfo.ch with agencies/ug